cxfamily/react-native-alphabetlistview/README.md

-# Based on johanneslumpe's react-native-selectablesectionlistview, thanks to him for the awesome component!
+## Based on johanneslumpe's react-native-selectablesectionlistview, thanks to him for the awesome component!
-99% of this component was done by @johanneslumpe, and I just replaced the deprecated API for newer react native version(>=0.13),
-and used a little trick to support both iOS and Android platforms.
+99% of this component was done by @johanneslumpe, and I just replaced the deprecated API for newer react native version(>=0.13), and used a little trick to support both iOS and Android platforms.

 You can find this component on npm:
 ```
 npm install react-native-alphabetlistview  --save
 ```

-#Known issues
+## Known issues
 It takes a very short delay after first render for the right side list to start to response.
 It has a problem with displaying on landscape orientation.

-# following is the original readme
+# Following is the original readme

 A Listview with a sidebar to directly jump to sections.